 A new US study has found that vouchers to attend private schools leads to lower student achievement by up to a year or more of learning.
 It shows that funding disadvantaged students to attend private schools resulted in lower test scores in maths, reading, science and social studies.
 Continue reading “Study Shows That Vouchers to Attend Private Schools Reduce Student Achievement”

 A report by Deloitte Access Economics to the Federal Government has found that increasing student achievement in Australia will have significant individual and economy-wide benefits.
 It says that a central issue for government is to address disadvantage in education and that school funding must be sufficient to overcome educational disadvantage associated with low socio-economic families and communities.

 The study found that increasing student achievement increases education attainment to Year 12 and beyond school and increases wages and the likelihood of employment.
 It also leads to a more productive workforce and increased economic growth.
 Continue reading “Reducing Education Disadvantage Will Increase Individual Well-being and Economic Prosperity”

-This is a summary of an Education Research Brief published by Save Our Schools.
-The full Brief can be downloaded below
+The following is a summary of a new Education Policy Brief published by Save Our Schools.
+The full Brief can be downloaded below.